Head of Department: Mr T Ash

-Geography is studied by all students in years 7-9 when it becomes an option.
+Geography is studied by all students in Years 7-9 after which it becomes an option.
 Geography is one of the most popular choices at both GCSE and A level in the school.
 Our aim is to provide a varied diet of exciting and relevant topics that enthuse and inspire the students.
-Fieldwork is an integral part of the subject and we run a range of excursions that include day trips, residential and visits abroad.
+Fieldwork is an integral part of the subject and we run a range of excursions that include day trips, residential and visits abroad including a very popular trip to Iceland.
 We also integrate practical work into our lessons and homework and these have been well received by the students.
 We enjoy a continuing record of exam success where motivation and commitment will be rewarded.

 - Year 7 Farm Trip, Year 8 Coasts Trip, GCSE Field trips, A Level residential trip.

 - Year 10/11 residential trip to Iceland.